contact.laisulhoque@gmail.com

 As far as memory recalls, moments of my father showing his emotional side to me are scant.
 Our interactions typically consist of my mother sporadically passing the phone to my father during our FaceTime calls.
 He inquires about my well-being, and expresses concerns about my life choices, instilling more anxiety and existential dread in me.
 The conversation often takes a turn into ridiculing questions about the length of my hair or the presence of facial hair, delivered with a steady tone of disappointment.
 In response, I either lack a satisfying answer or offer silence.
 The interaction usually concludes with him saying, "Alright, talk to your mother," before handing the phone back to her.
 These exchanges oscillate between silence and heated arguments in defence of my agency and autonomy.

 As we walked back, I held his hand, overwhelmed with gratitude for letting me experience that part of his childhood.
 Much like the flavours, I imagined that his childhood must have been complex.
 But much like him, I didn’t express anything.
 The thought of being emotional with him scared me, partly because I was too young, and mostly because articulating these emotions felt too complicated.
-The image of nostalgic yellow light, the sensation of experiencing new flavours for the first time, and his smile remain vivid in the back of my mind.
-It was an offering from him to me, an image I visualized as paternal love.
-An experience I wish others could savour.

-Throughout my upbringing, the statements I heard the most were: 'Don’t stray from norms and traditions,' 'Always try to fit in,' and 'What will people say?'
+Throughout my upbringing, the statements I heard the most were: “Don’t stray from norms and traditions,” “always try to fit in,” and ”what will people say?'
 The person I heard this from the most was my father.
 Yet, his favourite childhood snack is something unconventional.

 Tower Hamlets Council